 It is crucial to differentiate brain death from other forms of severe brain damage, which can cause vegetative states when some of the brain functions are maintained, and recovery can occur even after prolonged periods, especially in patients with traumatic brain injuries.
 Also, it is important to distinguish the term “brain death” from “coma” to the public, as a coma may imply a limited form of life.
 Understanding that brain death is equivalent to death helps both the physicians and patients’ families to decide about the withdrawal of care and prevents the unnecessary expenditure of resources.
 Another essential topic that evolved in parallel with brain death is the need of obtaining organs for transplantation.
 According to the “dead donor rule,” organ procurement can occur only after death.
 So for patients who are brain dead, the procurement of viable organs is allowed, even if they still have some circulatory and pulmonary functions.
 This concept is still causing an ongoing debate and controversy.

-- Intracranial brain injury, as seen in traumatic brain injury and intracerebral hemorrhage, which can cause an elevation in intracranial pressure and impairment of brain oxygenation as mentioned above.
+- Intracranial brain injury, as seen in traumatic brain injury and intracerebral hemorrhage, can cause an elevation in intracranial pressure and impairment of brain oxygenation, as mentioned above.

 Issues of Concern

-A recent study of brain death determination protocols over the world in 91 countries showed high variability in the protocols in different countries and even the absence of protocols in most low-income countries.
-Another study in the United States showed variability in the protocols between various health institutions, and the performance of the apnea and the ancillary tests.
+A recent study of brain death determination protocols worldwide in 91 countries showed high variability in the protocols in different countries and even the absence of protocols in most undeveloped countries.
+Another study in the United States showed variability in the protocols between various health institutions and the performance of the apnea and the ancillary tests.
 Also, different states have different requirements for the examiner, including if one or two physicians are required to determine brain death.
 Some states (as Alaska) allow the authority to nurses to assess brain death with further certification by a physician.
-Another common requirement is if the patient is potential for organ procurement, the physician who declares brain death should not be a member of the procurement team.
+Another common requirement is if the patient is the potential for organ procurement, the physician who declares brain death should not be a member of the procurement team.